barenakeddev/intelliplan/intruction.md

 2. Error handling for 'new' event ID in Supabase queries
 3. Improve error handling in ChatInterface for API failures
 4. Fix ESLint warnings in ChatInterface.tsx
+5. Improve performance of floor plan editor with large number of elements
+6. Fix scaling issues in floor plan editor on different screen sizes
+7. Address TypeScript errors in FloorPlanContext
+8. Improve mobile responsiveness of the UI